pond/dnd/party_ripa/journals/campaign_7/act_2/part_3.md

 # RIPA: Act 2, Part 3
 ## Session 49 (2024-10-01)
-### Trade Gate, "Pig & Whistle" Tavern, early afternoon
+### Trade Gate, Sigil day 3; "Pig & Whistle" Tavern, early afternoon

 We have negotiated with Captain Tomoko of Spelljamming hull The Scarlet Arrow, to take us to the Astral Sea in search of the wrecked Lambent Zenith.
 We believe now that this is a rescue mission, as well as an attempt to recover the second rod segment.
 Finding the wreck would be all but impossible in that strange realm-between-realms, except for a huge lucky break - we have a necklace given to us by Cyrix, a partner of Kycera of the Lambent Zenith crew.
 We hope that once in in the Astral Sea we should be able to use the Helm to teleport to that location, on the basis that the necklace's "home location" is with its creator, gather whatever information we need to be able to help The Scarlet Arrow navigate to that position, then teleport back and get the rescue underway.
 There may have been almost six months elapsed since the necklace was given, though, and after six months the Helm would not be able to make use of the object, so time is of the essence.